KingfuChan/Departure-List-Sequencing-PlugIn-for-EuroScope/README.md

 ## Features

 This plugin can manage sequences during 3 phases of ground activities: delivery, push & taxi, take-off.
 In order to help identify the status of a flight and sort with the departure list, respectively they are named **CLRN**, **PUSH**, **TKOF**.
 Each status includes 2 sub-status, which is *clrd* for cleared and *stby* for stand-by.
 These two status can be distinguished not only by the number of the sequence at the rear of the string but also the color of the text itself.
 For *clrd* it shows **--- (e.g. TKOF---)** in light blue by default, while for *stby* it shows **the number of its sequences (e.g. CLRN-08)** in the color of your list settings by default.
 The plugin accepts a maximum of 99 flights on each phases which I believe is enough for most circumstances.
 To prevent possible confusion when a flight reconnects to VATSIM, this plugin will automatically remember the sequence at the moment they disconnect and insert them to where they shoud be after reconnecting.
-Various configurations can be made manually and save to ES config files through the command line methods below, providing flexiblity for users with different demands.
+Various configurations can be made manually and be saved into ES config files through the command line methods below, providing flexiblity for users with different demands.

 ## How to use it